 Today, there still is a perceived mismatch between agile, code-centric software development with concurrent requirements engineering and software design on the one hand and model-based software engineering with systematic transformations between requirements, design, and code on the other hand.
 With our research, we want to conciliate model-based software engineering with development processes that have fast and agile feedback cycles and thus combine the benefits of both approaches.

 In particular, we are interested in providing systematic, yet low-cost model-based design space exploration to support making good design decisions, which are a major success factor for mission-critical software-intensive technical systems.
-Design space exploration quantitative feedback about the attainable design space.
 This support shall enable well-informed trade-off decisions in software design, in requirements elicitation and in requirements analysis while at the same time incurring minimal overhead for the developers.

 With respect to this aim, we have contributed to the following main topics (among others)